-Michael Stevens, of Vsauce fame, once said that “the ways we imagine [aliens] helping us, say a lot about the kind of help we think we need” Could the opposite be true?
+Michael Stevens, of Vsauce fame, once said that “the ways we imagine [aliens] helping us, say a lot about the kind of help we think we need.”
+Could the inverse be true?
 Thankfully, 1955’s This Island Earth delves into that question.

 You could be forgiven for disregarding This Island Earth based on its first act.
 The dialogue is, at first, stilted and delivered with an air of machismo from Rex Reason that would make Zapp Brannigan positively proud.
 The fact that the pace is initially sluggish doesn’t help either, but as soon as Cal has assembled the Interocitor, all comes together.